 78% of adults in the UK have a smartphone, and mobiles are quickly becoming the device of choice.
 We use mobiles to make almost every aspect of our lives easier and more efficient - why not training and education as well?

 Mobile learning resources typically use microlearning - they break down material into small, digestible chunks.
 This makes it easier for users to engage with the content as they can gain a sense of achievement from short learning periods.

 The interactivity and multimedia available within a mobile learning app can greatly increase learner focus and engagement.
 For example, users can view videos, graphs and diagrams, listen to audio recordings, and complete quizzes and self-assessments.

 The inclusive and intuitive nature of smart devices ensures the training platform is easy to understand and allows training providers to save money on hardware.
 Mobile learning allows vast groups of people to easily and instantly access training with minimal disruption - unlike costly training workshops.

-Mobile learning apps use remote tracking features to measure progress, performance and self-evaluation across individuals and groups.
+Mobile learning apps can quickly and easily measure things like progress, performance and self-evaluation across individuals and groups.
 This can provide valuable feedback to educational and training providers on the impact of their provision.